Skip to Main Content

 How Can Incidents Like This Be Prevented?

-• Be diligent with housekeeping and do not place your co-workers at risk
+• Be diligent with housekeeping, and do not place your co-workers at risk

 • Keep track of broken glass and dispose in sharps container